Last Updated on January 21, 2023

 Why buy the close and sell the next day’s open?

 But averages are just averages and generalizations.
-We are not interested in averages, but we are interested in the more infrequent excessive returns that happen when certain conditions happen.
+We are not interested in averages, but we are interested in the more infrequent excessive returns that happen when certain conditions occur.

 Is it possible to find trading edges that have a better edge by selling at the close (and not on the open) in S&P 500?